nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 =========
 When :py:meth:`NWLock.acquire` is called it sends a message to the dispacher (through the network if on worker or through the :py:data:`commqueue` if on master) that it wants to acquire the lock, after that it runs the acquire method on the apropriate lock in :py:data:`NetWork.lock.locks`.

 When dispatcher receives the message it check apropriate :py:class:`MasterLockHandler` in :py:data:`NetWork.lock.lockHandlers`, :py:class:`MasterLockHandler` has a boolean value telling whether its locked.
-If it is not locked, a release lock message is sent to the worker that tried to acquire the lock, when the message is received the appropriate lock in :py:data:`NetWork.lock`.locks is released and the process that called acquire on it continues its work.
+If it is not locked, a release lock message is sent to the worker that tried to acquire the lock, when the message is received the appropriate lock in :py:data:`NetWork.lock.locks` is released and the process that called acquire on it continues its work.

 If the master called acquire and the lock is unlocked then a lock in :py:data:`NetWork.lock.locks` on the master is released.